Parenting Styles - The Complete Guide for Every Parent

 Basic needs are met.
 But emotional connection and guidance are missing.

-What research shows - This is the most difficult pattern.
+What research shows - This is the hardest pattern.
 Children often struggle at school.
 They have higher rates of emotional problems.
 Building relationships later in life is harder for them.

 This style is often caused by a parent who needs support themselves.
 Recognizing it is the first step to changing it.